Affix: Affixes, infixes and their variations

 Prefix and suffix may be subsumed under the term adfix, in contrast to infix.

 When marking text for interlinear glossing, as shown in the third column in the chart above, simple affixes such as prefixes and suffixes are separated from the stem with hyphens.
-Affixes which disrupt the stem, or which themselves are discontinuous, are often marked off with angle brackets.
+Affixes that disrupt the stem, or that are themselves discontinuous, are often marked off with angle brackets.
 Reduplication is often shown with a tilde.
 Affixes which cannot be segmented are marked with a back slash.

 Lexical affixes

 Semantically, lexical or semantic affixes often convey more general or abstract meanings than their corresponding free nouns.
 For instance, an affix meaning “water” in a broad sense may lack a direct noun equivalent, since available nouns typically refer to more specific types such as “saltwater” or “whitewater.” (while in other cases the lexical suffixes have become grammaticalized to various degrees.)
 Although they behave as incorporated noun roots/stems within verbs and as elements of nouns, they never occur as freestanding nouns.
 Lexical affixes are relatively rare and are used in Wakashan, Salishan, and Chimakuan languages — the presence of these is an areal feature of the Pacific Northwest of North America - where they show little to no resemblance to free nouns with similar meanings.
 Compare the lexical suffixes and free nouns of Northern Straits Saanich written in the Saanich orthography and in Americanist notation: